ValerioCipolla/change-to-upper-kata/README.md

 Once you know what the kata is asking of you, fill the `change_to_upper` function inside the file with the code you think will solve the kata.

-To see if your solution works run in your terminal:
+To see if your solution works run in your terminal (inside the folders where the files are):

 `python change_to_upper_unittest.py`